 Transaction Data Systems (DBA Rx30 And Computer-Rx), Ocoee, FL

 CEO: Jude Dieterman

 Platform Acquisition: June 2015

 In June 2015, GTCR acquired Transaction Data Systems (“TDS”), a leading developer and provider of pharmacy management and transaction processing software solutions to the independent retail, hospital, long-term care and specialty pharmacy markets.
 TDS offers a suite of market-leading software solutions to enable prescription filling, inventory management and other critical functions for its pharmacist customers.
-The company has deep expertise in providing cuttingedge technology solutions to help pharmacy owners streamline their operations, improve financial performance and better manage their businesses.
-Since the initial acquisition, GTCR and TDS have completed 4 add-on acquisitions, including Computer-Rx, Lagniappe Pharmacy Services and Health Business Systems, providers of pharmacy management software primarily sold to independent pharmacies.
+The company has deep expertise in providing cutting-edge technology solutions to help pharmacy owners streamline their operations, improve financial performance and better manage their businesses.
+Since the initial acquisition, GTCR and TDS have completed five add-on acquisitions, including Computer-Rx, Lagniappe Pharmacy Services and Health Business Systems – providers of pharmacy management software primarily sold to independent pharmacies – as well as Pharm Assess, a provider of profitability enhancement and compliance management tools sold to independent pharmacies.

 The investment in TDS is the result of GTCR’s continued proactive efforts in the healthcare IT sector.
-TDS represents 1 of 4 recent investments by GTCR within healthcare IT, an area of focus for the firm over the past several years.
+TDS represents one of four recent investments by GTCR within the healthcare IT industry, an area of focus for the firm over the past several years.

 XIFIN, San Diego, CA

 CEO: Lâle White

 Platform Acquisition: July 2014